matthova/design-systems-blog/README.md

    ],
 };
 ```
 The problem for our team was that the design-spec was in flux and we wanted to make sure if an additional space, fontSize or breakpoint was necessary, it could be added without having to overwrite all existing style declarations.
+Note, the `theme` is just an object, so you can always create aliases in addition to using an array, but in this example we'll focus on the benefits we found of using object-keys over array-index shorthand.

 For example, if we had a `<Box />` component that used the styled-system space-prop for padding:
 ```jsx